Vasant-Mestry-11/docker-test-react-app/README.md

 - to create volume in docker-compose use volumes key
 - it will have the relative path of the file of project folder : file path from application folder (./servers.txt:/myapp/servers.txt)

+## Docker compose port binding

+- it is similar to port binding
+- container_port:application_running_port